NetForemost/Interview-ui-ux-internships-Whiteboard-Challenge/README.md

-# Interview-ui-ux-internships-Witeboard-Challenge
+# Interview-ui-ux-internships-Whiteboard-Challenge

-**Witeboard Challenge for Travel Planning App**
+**Whiteboard Challenge for Travel Planning App**

 **Points that needs to be considered**